 Add A Healthy Topper

 If your dog is a picky eater, it may be difficult for you to get them to eat on their regular schedule.
-You can add a healthy topper on their food such as a raw egg, sardines, a sprinkle of oregano, or a healthy treat such as our Venison Jerky Treats.
+You can add a healthy topper on their food such as a raw egg, sardines, a sprinkle of oregano, or a healthy treat such as our Venison Jerky Treats or some of our Lamb Lung.

 DCM, Dilated Cardiomyopathy in Dogs, is a heart disease that weakens the heart’s ability to pump blood effectively.
 DCM usually occurs in medium to large breed dogs.
 In recent studies, DCM has been found to be linked to nutrition.
 If your dog shows signs of DCM such as decreased energy, a persistent cough, chronic loss of appetite, or difficulty breathing, it is important to take your dog to the vet to begin treatment and give your dog the best quality of life possible.
 There are some natural remedies you can do to help treat DCM.